Best Magic TV Shows Ever

 8. Panorama (9 April 1956)

 This episode of the British documentary show is infamous due to the performance of the Indian magician, PC Sorcar.
 Sorcar was to perform the standard illusion that evening of sawing a person in two to close the programme.
-Sorcar's interpretation of the trick, however, eliminated one of its main elements – the box to put the assistant in.
-On live television, viewers watched as Sorcar put a beautiful young Indian girl (Dipty Dey) onto a table and then proceeded to cut directly through her with a large electric buzzsaw.
+Sorcar's interpretation of the trick, however, eliminated one of its main elements - the box to put the assistant in.
+On live television (not the same video as above), viewers watched as Sorcar put a beautiful young Indian girl (Dipty Dey) onto a table and then proceeded to cut directly through her with a large electric buzzsaw.
 Sorcar then tried to revive her.
 The host of the programme stepped in front of the camera and immediately ended the show.
 The switchboards at the BBC lit up with people concerned they had just witnessed a live murder on television.
 Sorcar was supposed to restore and revive Dey, but the programme had simply run long, causing the host to sign off at that moment.
 Whether this was planned by Sorcar or not, his presentation of sawing a person in two on live television shows the thin line magic walks between audience's perceptions of reality and entertainment.

 7. The Paul Daniels Magic Show (1979-1994)